Enter your keyword

 6. Myth: A doula will take away “the best part of a nurse’s job.”

-Truth: A laboring woman can never have too much support.
+Truth: A laboring person can never have too much support.
 Nurses and doulas realize this.
-While a doula is not a nurse, she is still a birth professional who is skilled in the art of labor support.
-A doula strives to work as a team with the nursing staff and welcomes any suggestions and physical supportthat the nurse may provide.
-Nurses are often responsible for several laboring women at the same time and their shifts may end before you deliver.
+While a doula is not a nurse, they are still a birth professional who is skilled in the art of labor support.
+A doula strives to work as a team with the nursing staff and welcomes any suggestions and physical support that the nurse may provide.
+Nurses are often responsible for several laboring persons at the same time and their shifts may end before you deliver.
 The doula is there just for you.
-Her obligation, unlike a nurse, is completely and sovereignly to you.
+Their obligation, unlike a nurse, is completely and sovereignly to you.

 7. Myth: A doula has a negative opinion about a hospital setting.

 Truth: A doula has the utmost respect for the lifesaving technology available for unexpected circumstances in a hospital.
-While doulas have a strong belief in a woman’s ability to birth her baby and always strive to ensure that the birthing process remains normal, doulas appreciate the judicious use of life saving technology when the situation becomes abnormal.
+While doulas have a strong belief in a person’s ability to birth their baby and always strive to ensure that the birthing process remains normal, doulas appreciate the judicious use of life saving technology when the situation becomes abnormal.

 8. Myth: Doulas are not necessary because the nurse (partner, family member, friend, fill in the blank) is there.

-Truth: A doula does not perform clinical skills, is not encumbered by hospital procedures, and is not overwhelmed by caring for several women at the same time.
-She is the only member of the maternity care team who is focused completely on the mother’s well being and will remain with the woman constantly from the beginning of labor to the end.
-A doula is not emotionally involved with the laboring woman, as are other family members and close friends.
-The doula knows what to expect and remains calm and objective when she sees the laboring woman in pain.
+Truth: A doula does not perform clinical skills, is not encumbered by hospital procedures, and is not overwhelmed by caring for several people at the same time.
+They are the only member of the maternity care team who is focused completely on the parent’s well being and will remain with the parent constantly from the beginning of labor to the end.
+A doula is not emotionally involved with the laboring person, as are other family members and close friends.
+The doula knows what to expect and remains calm and objective when she sees the laboring person in pain.
 Often, a doula has seen significantly more unmedicated births than the hospital staff.

-9. Myth: A doula will leave if the mother gets an epidural.
+9. Myth: A doula will leave if the parent gets an epidural.

-Truth: There seems to be an urban legend of sorts about the doula who left as soon as the mom got an epidural.
+Truth: There seems to be an urban legend of sorts about the doula who left as soon as the parent got an epidural.
 This is not usual.
-A doula is there to support the laboring woman with any decisionsshe makes.
-She still needs continuous support even with an epidural.
-The doula can give dad/partner a break to go get something to eat or to take a nap if it’s been a particularly long labor.
-She can take pictures, get ice-chips, do hand massage or just sit quietly while the woman rests.
+A doula is there to support the laboring person with any decisions they make.
+They still need continuous support even with an epidural.
+The doula can give partner a break to go get something to eat or to take a nap if it’s been a particularly long labor.
+They can take pictures, get ice-chips, do hand massage or just sit quietly while the parent rests.

 10. Myth: Doulas secretly want to catch the baby.

-Truth: A doula does not have the clinical skills or the knowledge to want to receive the baby on her own.
-Trying to deliver the baby on her own would be a dangerous decision that would not ensure the safe passage of mother and baby through the birth process.
+Truth: A doula does not have the clinical skills or the knowledge to want to receive the baby on their own.
+Trying to deliver the baby on their own would be a dangerous decision that would not ensure the safe passage of parent and baby through the birth process.

 11. Myth: Doulas only attend home births.

 Truth: Doulas attend births at home, at the hospital and at birth centers.
-She will remain at home with the laboring woman until it is time to go to the hospital/birth center (where applicable).
-The fact is that the vast majority of women living in the United States birth in a hospital setting and therefore most of the births a doula attends are in the hospital.
+They will remain at home with the laboring person until it is time to go to the hospital/birth center (where applicable).
+The fact is that the vast majority of parents living in the United States birth in a hospital setting and therefore most of the births a doula attends are in the hospital.

 12. Myth: All doulas are “patchouli-wearing, tree-hugging, earthy vegetarians.”

-Truth: The majority of doulas are professional, well-educated women.
+Truth: The majority of doulas are professional, well-educated people.
 The key is to find a doula who suits your individual needs and personality.

-13. Myth: A doula has her own ‘birth plan’ and strives to make the couple follow it.
+13. Myth: A doula has their own ‘birth plan’ and strives to make the couple follow it.

 Truth: A good doula will help you formulate your own birth plan and then bend over backwards to follow it.